What is an Apicoectomy?

 Using the most advanced techniques available today, we can perform root canal treatment with ultimate precision and comfort.
 We utilize state-of-the-art technology to ensure you are receiving the specialized care you deserve.

-Thank you for placing your trust in Dr. Wells to address your endodontic needs.
+Thank you for placing your trust in Dr. Wells and Dr. Davis to address your endodontic needs.
 We look forward to seeing you soon!